 The Resistance of such a unit of copper has been found experimentally to be 10.37 ohms at 20 degrees Celsius.

-One Watt = The power expended by a current of one Ampere in a resistance of one Ohm.
+Watt – The power expended by a current of one Ampere in a resistance of one Ohm.
 Watts is the amount of power consumed.
 It is a unit of electrical power required to do work at the rate of one Joule per second.
 It is the power expended when one ampere of direct current (DC) flows through a resistance load of one Ohm.

-Kilowatt is 1000 watts.
+A Kilowatt is 1000 watts.
 Kilowatts x 1.341 = Horsepower.

-BASIC ELECTRICAL SYMBOLS
+ELECTRICAL WORDS AND SYMBOLS

 I = Current in Amperes